-In the past I have always just added bourbon to lemonade and called it a bourbon lemonade, but I wanted to make a handcrafted cocktail this time around.
+In the past I have always just added bourbon to a good homemade lemonade and called it a bourbon lemonade, but I wanted to make a handcrafted cocktail this time around.
 Drawing inspiration from the ever classic Old Fashioned, I pulverized a couple of sugar cubes and muddled it with a wedge of lemon.
 I put a modern twist on it by using sparkling water instead of still.
 What I got was something that was mildly tart and wholly refreshing.

 SPARKLING BOURBON LEMONADE INGREDIENTS